jesabelle94/pands-project/README.md

 data set is one of the nmost well-known and commonly used datasets in the field of statistics and machine learning.
 The Iris dataset consists of 150 samples of iris flowers from three different species: Setosa, Versicolor, and Virginica.
 Each sample has four features: sepal length, sepal width, petal length, and petal width.
 Ronald Fisher, a British biologist and statistician, introduced this concept in 1936.

-The project focuses on Iris data set and a [copy of the iris data set csv file](https://archive.ics.uci.edu/dataset/53/iris) was downloaded used to do the analysis.

 Attribute Information:
 1. Sepal length in cm